-12.1 The University's entrepreneurial profile
+1.1 The university's entrepreneurial profile

-12.1.1 The University's overall approach to entrepreneurship education
+1.1.1 The university's overall approach to entrepreneurship education

 The Leuphana is a medium-sized university without the classical faculties that have a certain affinity for entrepreneurship, such as engineering and the like.
-Starting with an endowed chair in Start-up Management (which was taken up by Prof. Dr. Reinhard Schulte in 2002), the subject was anchored at the University and publicised internally.
-Later on, Lüneburg was able to successfully raise further funds in the context of entrepreneurship (cf. 1.1.2).3 The Leuphana achieved excellent rankings, first in the "Regensburger Studie" with Lüneburg ranking first in 2005, coming in seventh place in 2007 and in fourth in 2011.
+Starting with an endowed chair in Start-up Management (which was taken up by Prof. Dr. Reinhard Schulte in 2002), the subject was anchored at the university and publicized internally.
+Later on, Lüneburg was able to successfully raise further funds in the context of entrepreneurship (cf. 1.1.2).
+The Leuphana achieved excellent rankings, first in the "Regensburger Studie" with Lüneburg ranking first in 2005, coming in seventh place in 2007 and in fourth in 2011.
 In 2012, the Stifterverband für die Deutsche Wissenschaft (Association for the Promotion of Science and Humanities in Germany) replaced the "Regensburger Studie" with the creation of a "Gründungsradar" ("entrepreneurial radar").
-In the years 2012 and 2013, the University was awarded first place among universities with a number of students between 5,001 and 15,000.
+In the years 2012 and 2013, the university was awarded first place among universities with a number of students between 5,001 and 15,000.
 All these successes not only led to national attention, but also increased regional recognition.
-Over the course of time, the Vice President could be seen as the promoter of power, who systematically pursues the subject at the University as well as in the region.
+Over the course of time, the Vice President could be seen as the promoter of power, who systematically pursues the subject at the university as well as in the region.

 The endowed professorship was changed to a full professorship with adequate resources in 2007.
 As part of the last call for the national research funding programme EXIST 4 (2013), which was fundamentally supported by the chair, the principal approach "Humboldt and Schumpeter" was developed.
 The objective was to create links between the field of entrepreneurship and, in particular, the three non-economic faculties: the Faculty of Education, the Faculty of Humanities and Social Sciences, as well as the Faculty of Sustainability.
-Within this approach is the hope of constructively breaking down reservations academic staff and students of these faculties might have towards an economisation of contents and objectives of education (cf. 1.1.2).
-In the framework of parallel funding through a major EU-project regarding the formation of clusters to foster regional development (2010-2015), the topic of financing start-ups could be integrated by the University with a corresponding set of measures.
+The approach is connected with the hope for constructively breaking down reservations academic staff and students of these faculties might have towards an economisation of contents and objectives of education (cf. 1.1.2).
+In the framework of parallel funding through a major EU-project regarding the formation of clusters to foster regional development (2010-2015), the topic of financing start-ups could be integrated by the university with a corresponding set of measures.
 This leads to an ongoing synergy in its daily business.

 The curricular and extra-curricular offers are designed, supported and coordinated by the Entrepreneurship Hub.
-The Entrepreneurship Hub is a centralised institution with competent staff and adequate equipment that comprises the Start-up Service, the Career Service and the Transfer Service.
-The institution has approximately ten staff members who have differing functions in the field of start-up funding and entrepreneurship education.
-On the one hand, direct start-up support is offered: there is information and counselling for start-ups, potential company founders are supported in their networking, coaching for founders is offered and selected start-up projects can benefit from a business accelerator.
+The Entrepreneurship Hub is a centralised institution with competent staff and adequate equipment that comprises of the Start-up Service, the Career Service and the Transfer Service.
+The institution counts approximately ten staff members who have differing functions in the field of start-up funding and entrepreneurship education.
+On one hand, direct start-up support is offered: there is information and counselling for start-ups, potential company founders are supported in their networking, coaching for founders is offered and selected start-up projects can benefit from a business accelerator.
 The academic staff is also represented in the hub, with a double-function.
-It coordinates the existing courses and curricula, develops new offers and is in charge of the internal and external marketing for the entrepreneurship courses.
-The Staff is highly committed on an organisational scale, which is reflected in the fact that team members voluntarily offer additional courses besides their engagement in actual start-up support.
-In addition to the centralised approach, in all four Faculties specialist mentors are found: Professor Dr. Schulte, with the Chair in Start-up Management in the Faculty of Business and Economics, Junior Professor
+It coordinates the existing courses and curricula, develop new offers and is in charge of the internal and external marketing for the entrepreneurship courses.
+Staff is highly committed on an organisational scale, which is reflected in the fact that team members voluntarily offer additional courses besides their engagement in actual start-up support.
+In addition to the centralised approach, in all four Faculties specialist mentors are found: Professor Dr.

-3 The programme "EXIST- Start-Ups from Universities" is a policy initiative of the German Government to stimulate entrepreneurship at German institutions of higher education.
+The programme "EXIST- Start-Ups from Universities" is a policy initiative of the German Government to stimulate entrepreneurship at German institutions of higher education.